 Introduction to mathematical concepts to improve basic skills in computation, algebra, graphing, and quantitative applications.
 This course prepares students for other mathematics courses and courses involving quantitative reasoning.
-Topics include linear modeling, units of measure and currency, and statistical reasoning.
-3 Credits.
+Topics include linear modeling, units of measure and currency, and statistical reasoning, and financial topics.